astronomer/docs/learn/airflow-duckdb.md

     This simple DAG will query all information from a table in a DuckDB instance.
 Make sure the table you are querying exists in the DuckDB instance you specified in your DuckDB connection.

-4. Run the DAG manually by clicking the play button.
+4. Open Airflow at `http://localhost:8080/`.
+Run the DAG manually by clicking the play button.

 :::info